 On May 13, 2021, the Court ordered the lawsuit stayed pending arbitration.
 To the extent the Plaintiff desires to further pursue the matter, it must first do so through a separate arbitration proceeding.
-In mid-November 2021, the Plaintiff initiated an arbitration proceeding.
+In mid-November 2021, the Plaintiff initiated an arbitration proceeding; however, the Plaintiff failed to pay the fees it was required to pay for the arbitration to continue, resulting in the arbitration panel terminating the arbitration proceedings in mid-October 2022.
 In connection with the stay order, the Court also ordered the Company, Orthex and Squadron to give notice to the Plaintiff before any attempt to dispose, assign, sell or otherwise encumber the '377 Patent.
 The Company, Orthex and Squadron filed an appeal of this component of the order, but the appellate court affirmed the lower court's decision.
 The Company, Orthex and Squadron have not sought to further pursue an appeal of the subject order.